Lumiwealth/lumibot/README.md

 #### on_partially_filled_order

-This lifecycle method is called when an order has been partially filled by the broker.
+The lifecycle method called when an order has been partially filled by the broker.
 Use this lifecycle event to execute code when an order has been partially filled by the broker.

 Parameters: